 bed with Christmas garland draped over the headboard

-If you don’t have room for a real tree, adding a garland over your headboard, or even wall art, is a simple idea that has a minimalistic look, yet it’s still classy and festive.
+If you don’t have room for a real tree, adding a faux garland over your headboard, or even wall art, is the easiest way to bring in greenery, and it’s still classy and festive.

 Nursery decorated for Christmas with garland over the wall art